Environmental Leadership

 Protecting Natural Resources for Future Generations

 Under Mayor Piko’s leadership, Centennial has made significant strides in natural resource protection.
-She served on the Basin Water Quality Authority Board, working to maintain the health of Cherry Creek Reservoir and protect its water quality.
+She served as chair of the Cherry Creek Basin Water Quality Authority Board, working to maintain the health of Cherry Creek Reservoir and protect its water quality.

 Efforts have focused on safeguarding riparian corridors and ensuring the stability of water ecosystems, even as urbanization continues to impact the natural environment.
 By advocating for these vital resources, Mayor Piko has emphasized the importance of protecting Centennial’s natural beauty and resources for future generations.